Associations enable the modeling of connectivity, containment, and structural attachment between nonspatial and non-coincident network features.

 See Control association visibility for more information about viewing associations.

-Once an association role is assigned, features and objects from the network classes can be included in an association as long as they have supporting network rules.
+Once an association role is assigned, features and objects from the network classes with supporting network rules can be included in an association as long as they have supporting network rules.

 - Container—All network classes in the structure and domain networks can have the container role assigned and serve as a container.